rancoud/trello-json-to-markdown/README.md

 # Trello JSON to Markdown
 Convert trello JSON export file in Markdown.
-Has options for Obsidian and the Kanban Obsidian Plugin.
+Has options for Obsidian, [Kanban Obsidian Plugin](https://github.com/mgmeyers/obsidian-kanban) and [Projects Obsidian Plugin](https://github.com/marcusolsson/obsidian-projects).
+Use [JSZip v3.10.1](https://github.com/Stuk/jszip) when generating zip file for Projects Obsidian Plugin.

 ## How to use?